goauthentik/authentik/website/integrations/services/outline/index.md

 ## Outline configuration

-You need to set the following `env` Variables for Docker based installations.
+You need to set the following `env` variables for Docker-based installations.

 Set the following values: